 Organisation for the Conservation of Penguins

-Breeding Range: Marion, Prince Edward, Crozet, Kerguelen, Heard, Macquarie, South Georgia and Falkland Islands
+King Penguin - Aptenodytes patagonicusBreeding Range: Marion, Prince Edward, Crozet, Kerguelen, Heard, Macquarie, South Georgia and Falkland Islands

-World Population: 2,000,000 breeding pairs
+World Population: 1,500,000 breeding pairs

-King penguins make no nest, and instead lay a single egg of around 310g, which they hold on their feet for the entire incubation period of about 55 days.
-This adaptation allows breeding in much colder terrain than would be the case for species that lay their eggs on the ground, and negates the need for nesting material.
-The eggs are brooded by both parents in turn, with shift changes of 6 to 18 days; the non-brooding parent going to sea on extended foraging trips.
+King Penguins make no nest, and instead lay a single egg of around 310g, which they hold on their feet for the entire incubation period of about 55 days.
+This allows breeding in much colder terrain than would be the case for species that lay their eggs on the ground, and negates the need for nesting material.
+The eggs are brooded by both parents in turn, with shift changes of 6 - 18 days; the non-brooding parent going to sea on extended foraging trips.

 The newly hatched chicks are also held on the parents feet for the first 30 - 40 days, by which time they have developed their mesoptile plumage, and are able to regulate their own body temperature.
 During chick-rearing, parents continue to take turns at brooding, but change over periods vary from 3 - 14 days, so chicks may have fairly prolonged waits between feeds.
 The King Penguin is known to travel far from the Falkland Islands in search of food during chick-rearing.

 King Penguins can live to over 30 years of age in captivity, and in the wild they normally return to the same site to breed throughout their life.
-Breeding is preceded by the period of moult, which lasts 4 to 5 weeks.
+Breeding is preceded by the annual moult, which lasts 4 to 5 weeks.
 Their return to the breeding colony is poorly synchronised, and hence birds often change partners each breeding cycle.